 You can view the latest guidance at the PA Department of Health website.
 PABBI supports the American Hotel & Lodging Association Stay Safe Initiative.
 You can download the latest safe stay guidelines.
 PABBI has also used this document along with the documentation issued by the Department of Health and Govenor's Office to develop Lodging Guidelines specifically for Bed and Breakfasts/Inns.

 PABBI has created a page on our website to update guests traveling within PA.
-While our Governor wants people to stay at home, there are extenuating circumstances that require people to travel and they need a safe place to stay.

 THE BED & BREAKFAST INNS PROMISE